The Administrative Policies

 TAP NO. 31: UNIVERSITY POLICY ON GENDER DISCRIMINATION AND SEXUAL MISCONDUCT

 I Policy Statement:

 The Mission and Identity of Duquesne University includes a profound respect for the dignity of each person including a commitment that the mental, physical and spiritual well-being of each and every individual be preserved and respected.
-It is the policy of Duquesne University to provide an educational, employment, and business environment free of all forms of sex discrimination as defined in this policy and as otherwise prohibited by state and federal statutes.
+It is the policy of Duquesne University to provide an educational, employment, and business environment free of all forms of sex discrimination, including rape, domestic violence, dating violence, sexual assault, stalking and as further as defined in this policy and as otherwise prohibited by state and federal statutes.
 This policy applies to all University students, faculty, and staff, to other members of the University Community, and to contractors, consultants, and vendors doing business or providing services to the University.
 This applies to on and off campus activities.

 II Applicable Law:

 This policy also addresses the requirements of federal and state law which prohibit sexual discrimination, specifically Title IX of the Education Amendments Act of 1972 ("Title IX"), which is a federal law that prohibits sex discrimination in federally funded education programs and activities.
 Title IX states as follows:

 No person in the United States shall, on the basis of sex, be excluded from participation in, be denied the benefits of, or be subjected to discrimination under any education program or activity receiving Federal financial assistance.